CSE FACT SHEET

 Q: What are the benefits of EVs?

 Electric vehicles are far cleaner than traditional gas-powered cars and trucks.
-Since EVs require electricity from the grid, the environmental benefits of EVs vary according to how a state supplies its power grid.
-But averaged across the U.S., and looking solely at greenhouse gases, an EV is equivalent to a gas-powered vehicle that gets 88 miles per gallon.
-EVs in states with cleaner power grids, such as California, Iowa, Kansas, and elsewhere, are far cleaner.
-(Clearing the Air on EVs’ Climate Impact)
+Since EVs require electricity from the grid, the environmental benefits of EVs vary according to how a state or region supplies its power grid.
+But averaged across the U.S., and looking solely at greenhouse gases, an EV is equivalent to a gas-powered vehicle that gets 91 miles per gallon (Union of Concerned Scientists, July 2022).

-- The Alternative Fuels Data Center takes a national average of the power grid and shows that the average EV emits 3,932 pounds of CO2 equivalent per year.
-That's compared with 11,435 pounds of CO2 equivalent a typical gasoline-powered vehicle emits in a year.
+• The Alternative Fuels Data Center takes a national average of the power grid and shows that electricity produced to charge the average all-electric EV emits 2,817 pounds of CO2 equivalent per year.
+That's compared with 12,594 pounds of CO2 equivalent a typical gasoline-powered vehicle emits in a year.

-- GHGs are just a fraction of the pollution that internal combustion engine vehicles create.
-Pollutants such as small particulate matter (PM2.5), sulfur dioxide (SO2), nitrous oxide (NOx) and Volatile Organic Compounds (VOCs) are far more dangerous to human health.
+• GHGs are just a fraction of the pollution that internal combustion engine vehicles create.
+Pollutants such as small particulate matter (PM2.5), sulfur dioxide (SO2), nitrous oxide (NOx) and volatile organic compounds (VOCs) are far more dangerous to human health.
 EVs eliminate tailpipe emissions of these pollutants, reducing premature deaths substantially.
-EVs also save the equivalent of $8,600 per 150,000 miles of travel based on a reduction in PM2.5 alone.

-EVs also save drivers money.
-EV drivers can expect to save up to $1,000 per year and $9,000 over the lifetime of an EV (200,000 miles) on fuel costs alone compared with driving a typical gas-powered car.
+EVs save drivers money -- up to $6,000 - $12,000 over the lifetime of an EV – compared with driving a typical gas-powered car.
 Exact savings depend on where and how an EV driver charges and on the cost of gasoline.

 Q: Why are EV incentives needed?